 Everything in Steyl has a religious aspect.
 Besides the beautiful monasteries, you also have monastic gardens with beautiful religious statues, but you can also visit a few Lourdes grottos.
 And also these grottos are decorated with religious objects and statues.
 Also, take a look in the caves with statues of Jesus and Mary.

 Near the central square of Steyl, found near the Mission Museum is the Botanical Gardens Jochumhof.
 For a small fee, you can visit it.
 The garden is named after Peter Jochum, a missionary priest who here introduced future missionaries to tropical plants.
 Then they were in any case well prepared for the journey to faraway countries!

 The cemetery of Steyl

 I myself found the cemetery of Steyl very special.
-It is beautifully situated in a park, also part of the monastic gardens and can be visited, after you have passed the Ketelhuis and the Sacred Heart Hill.
+It is beautifully situated in a park, also part of the monastic gardens, and can be visited, after you have passed the Ketelhuis and the Sacred Heart Hill.
 This cemetery and the monastic garden are part of the Monastery of St. Michael.
-The many crosses, the beautiful monuments, the wonderful location and the deafening silence makes this cemetery a place you should definitely visit.
+The many crosses, the beautiful monuments, the wonderful location, and the deafening silence make this cemetery a place you should definitely visit.

 The Museums of Steyl

 It may not surprise you, but Steyl also has a Missiemuseum (Mission Museum).
 It was founded in 1931 and houses a large number of objects obtained by missionaries all over the world.
 You will also find the clothing of two priests from Steyl who were killed around 1900 during the Boxer Rebellion in China (1899-1901).
 The traces of blood can still be seen on it.